-I never skip my three weekly exercise sessions – expect when I’m sick – and now I’m telling why you shouldn’t either.
+I never skip my three weekly exercise sessions – except when I’m sick – and now I’m telling you why you shouldn’t either.

 1. You become more productive

 A Danish study showed that even one hour of physical activity weekly improved productivity (and of course you’ll be in better shape, too).
 So that hour taken for sports will be compensated by getting more done with the rest of your day.

 Regular exercise really changes your brain.
 It stimulates the release of growth factors, and thus affects the health of brain cells and stimulates the growth of new blood vessels.
 Certain parts of the brain even seem to be bigger with people who exercise regularly.

 Exercise also improves mood and sleep and reduces stress and anxiety.
 So less time spent feeling miserable and overall bad = more hours of productive work time.